neil-oliver/Major-Studio-1/Qualitative-Design/README.md

 - Artist year of death
 - The year the piece was created (sometimes this is an approximation)
 - The artist
-- Artist place of birth
+- Artist place of birth (this has to be converted from a nationality).
 - The contents (tags) of the artwork (i.e. does it contain dogs?) - *they all have to be separated and linked separately*.
 - The medium of the artwork (what is itr made of?)
 - Where the art was made